-Clause and Characteristic Tested Result Clause and Characteristic Tested Result 12: Acoustical Sig. tests of a frequency weighting Pass 17: Level linearity incl. the level range control Pass 13: Electrical Sig. tests of frequency weightings Pass 18: Toneburst response Pass 14: Frequency and time weightings at 1 kHz Pass 19: C Weighted Peak Sound Level Pass 15: Long Term Stability Pass- 20: Overload Indication Pass 16: Level linearity on the reference level range Pass 21: High Level Stability Pass
+Clause and Characteristic Tested Result Clause and Characteristic Tested Result 12: Acoustical Sig. tests of a frequency weighting 13: Electrical Sig. tests of frequency weightings 14: Frequency and time weightings at 1 kHz 15: Long Term Stability 16: Level linearity on the reference level range Pass Pass Pass Pass Pass 17: Level linearity incl. the level range control 18: Toneburst response 19: C Weighted Peak Sound Level 20: Overload Indication 21: High Level Stability Pass Pass Pass Pass Pass

-The sound level meter submitted for testing has successfully completed the class 1 periodic tests of IEC 61672-3:2006, for the environmental conditions under which the tests were performed.
+The sound level meter submitted for testing has successfully completed the class 1 periodic tests of IEC 61672-3:2013, for the environmental conditions under which the tests were performed.

-As public evidence was available, from an independent testing organisation responsible for approving the results of pattern evaluation test performed in accordance with IEC 61672-2:2003, to demonstrate that the model of sound level meter fully conformed to the requirements in IEC 61672-1:2002, the sound level meter submitted for testing conforms to the class 1 requirements of IEC 61672-1:2002.
+As public evidence was available, from an independent testing organisation responsible for approving the results of pattern evaluation test performed in accordance with IEC 61672-2:2013, to demonstrate that the model of sound level meter fully conformed to the requirements in IEC 61672-1:2013, the sound level meter submitted for testing conforms to the class 1 requirements of IEC 61672-1:2013